 Introduce the subject to be studied and explain its intellectual significance.
-Outline the questions, themes, and approaches to the topic (to be detailed below in the program of study) and explain how they support curriculum and teaching at the intended K-12 level(s).
+Outline the questions, themes, and approaches to the topic (to be detailed below in the program of study) and explain how they support relevant scholarship and teaching.

 c) Project development (corresponds with review criterion 4)